AhMobin/ghorowa-sadh/README.md

 ## Project Installation

--[Before Install the application you must have php, composer and any sql client in your computer.]
+-Before Install the application you must have php, composer and any sql client in your computer.

--[Install all dependancies by running 'composer install' command]
+-Install all dependancies by running 'composer install' command

--[Create MySQL database named 'home_made'.]
+-Create MySQL database named 'home_made'.

--[Migrate tables by running 'php artisan migrate --seed' command.]
+-Migrate tables by running 'php artisan migrate --seed' command.

--[Serve the application by running 'php artisan serve']
+-Serve the application by running 'php artisan serve'

 ## Admin Login